 Beatrice A. Idema Chair

-He received his Masters degree with Honors from the University of Southern California’s School of Music, studying primarily with Daniel Lewis.
-He received his BA-Fine Arts degree from Union College in Schenectady, NY, where he graduated Phi Beta Kappa, Summa cum laude, and an Academic All-American Baseball Player.
-He lives with his wife, Nora, inSignal Mountain, Tennessee.
+Bernhardt received his master’s degree with honors from the University of Southern California’s School of Music, studying with Daniel Lewis.
+He received his bachelor’s degree in fine arts from Union College in Schenectady, New York, where he graduated Phi Beta Kappa, summa cum laude, and was an Academic All-American Baseball Player.

 John Varineau | Associate Conductor

-Wege Foundation Chair
+Cornucopia Family Foundation Chair

 Send an e-mail message to John Varineau